MousaviLaleh/stock-analysis/README.md

 9. second For loop ( For i = 2 To RowCount ) : to loop over each ticker data, and calculate the total volume of, startinPrice and endingPrice of each ticker
 10. third For loop ( For i = 0 To 11 ) : to loop through four arrays to output the Ticker name, Total Daily Volume, and Return
 11. formatting section
+12. ClearWorksheet() subroutine is for clear the entire worksheet from any formatting

 ## Results